Lowering the Horizon on Dark Energy: A Late-Time Response to Early Solutions for the Hubble Tension: Results and Discussion

 Imposing a lower prior on $r_d$ effectively calibrates the absolute distance scale in BAO measurements and drives $H_0$ to a higher value, as shown in the right panel of Fig.~\ref{fig:triangle} and in Table~\ref{tab:results}.
 This is consistent with expectations: a shorter sound horizon is often invoked to alleviate the Hubble tension.
 Importantly, our analysis does not include any data sensitive to the angular acoustic scale $\theta_s$, so the observed shifts in parameters are driven entirely by late-time observations.
 Increasing $H_0$ effectively rescales $H(z)$, Eq.~\eqref{eq:hubble}, and to preserve consistency with BAO data, the shape of $H(z)$ must adjust.
 This necessitates correlated shifts in the CPL parameters: $w_0$ becomes more negative, and $w_a$ more positive.
 These changes reflect the need for a softer late-time evolution of DE to accommodate the elevated $H(z)$ values at low redshift.
+Consistent trends appear in modified recombination and EDE scenarios, which also lower $r_d$ and reduce phantom-like dark energy~\cite{Mirpoorian:2025rfp,Wang:2024dka}.
 The largest increase in $H_0$ occurs for the BAO+BBN+$r_s$ combination, where the $r_d$ prior is most effective due to the absence of SN constraints, resulting in a value that slightly overshoots the SH0ES mean.
 Meanwhile, $\Omega_m$ decreases slightly to accommodate higher $\Omega_\mathrm{DE}$, enhancing the effects of $w_0$ and $w_a$.
 We also find that $\omega_b$ is slightly reduced, while $\omega_\mathrm{cdm}$ increases, consistent with Eq.~\eqref{eq:rs}: since $c_s \propto 1/\sqrt{1 + R}$ and $R \propto \omega_b$, reducing $\omega_b$ increases $c_s$, partially compensating for the increased $H(z)$.
 This is corroborated by the BAO+SN and BAO+BBN+SN combinations, which prefer a lower $\omega_b/\omega_\mathrm{cdm}$ ratio when BBN is not included.
-Additionally, we find that the combinations with and without SN appear to be mostly in agreement when applying the prior $r_d$, as including it strengthen the constraints and hardly shifts the values of most parameters.
+Additionally, we find that the combinations with and without SN appear to be mostly in agreement when applying the prior on $r_d$, as including it strengthens the constraints and hardly shifts the values of most parameters.